Greg Louganis: Activism

 Louganis is on the board of directors to the USA-based chapter of the charitable foundation of Princess Charlene of Monaco.

-In 2023, it was reported that Louganis is auctioning three of his five Olympic medals in an effort to fund the Damien Center, Indiana's oldest and largest AIDS services center.
+In 2023, it was reported that Louganis was auctioning three of his five Olympic medals in an effort to fund the Damien Center, Indiana's oldest and largest AIDS services center.
 "The medals, they're in the history books," he said.
 "Instead of holding on to them, I'm aiming to share my piece of Olympic history with collectors; together, we can help the Damien Center and its community to grow and thrive."
+Instead, Louganis auctioned the medals to fund his retirement to Panama.

 Personal life

-From 1983 to 1989, Louganis was in a romantic relationship with his manager, R. James "Jim" Babbitt.
-Louganis has described the relationship as abusive, saying that at one point in 1983, Babbitt raped him at knifepoint.
-Louganis also accused Babbitt of taking 80% of his earnings.
+From 1983 to 1989, Louganis was involved romantically with his manager, R. James "Jim" Babbitt.
+Louganis has described the relationship as abusive, saying that, at one point in 1983, Babbitt raped him at knife point.
+Louganis also accused Babbitt of taking 80 percent of his earnings.
 Six months before the 1988 Olympics, Louganis was diagnosed with HIV; he had contracted the virus from Babbitt.
-His doctor placed him on the antiretroviral drug AZT, which he took every four hours round-the-clock.
+His doctor placed him on the antiretroviral drug AZT, which he took every four hours round the clock.
 In 1989, Louganis obtained a restraining order against Babbitt.
 Babbitt died of AIDS in 1990.

-For his 33rd birthday in 1993, Louganis held a "final birthday party" for family and friends, as a way to say goodbye; he was in failing health and thought he would die of AIDS soon.

-Louganis publicly came out as gay in a pre-taped announcement shown at the opening ceremony of the 1994 Gay Games, having been persuaded to do so by Gay Games organizers.
-Even before then, he led what has been described as "an openly gay life".

-In 1995 he announced that he was HIV-positive, around the time of the release of his memoir, Breaking the Surface.
-In a 1995 interview with Barbara Walters, Louganis spoke publicly for the first time about being gay and HIV-positive.
+When Louganis turned 33, in 1993, he agreed to gather friends and family for a birthday party, but one that he envisioned as a final goodbye, as he was in failing health and thought he would soon die of AIDS.
+But, with treatment, he kept going and, in 1994, at the opening ceremony at that year's Gay Games, Louganis came out publicly as gay in a pre-taped announcement, at the encouragement of the event's organizers.
+Even before then, however, he led a life that has been described as "openly gay."
+In 1995, around the time of the release of his memoir, Breaking the Surface, Louganis revealed his HIV status in an interview with Barbara Walters, speaking openly, for the first time, about being both gay and HIV-positive.

-In June 2013 Louganis announced his engagement to his partner, paralegal Johnny Chaillot, in People magazine.
-The two were married on October 12, 2013.
-On June 18, 2021, Louganis announced on Instagram that he and Chaillot were ending their marriage.
+In June 2013, Louganis announced, in People magazine, his engagement to his partner, paralegal Johnny Chaillot.
+The two were married on October 12, 2013, but on June 18, 2021, Louganis revealed on Instagram that he and Chaillot were ending their marriage.